DennisHeine/LVC-HostsManager/README.md

 # LVC-HostsManager

 Update (Dennis):
 As the original author, I've forked the project, because Tobias does not seem to be able to maintain- or develop it any further.
-We have canceled friendship a few years ago because bad stuff has happened that i don't want to talk about here.
+We have canceled friendship a few years ago because bad stuff has happened that i don't want to talk about here.<br>
-PLEASE POST ANY ISSUES IN THIS REPOSITORY
+PLEASE POST ANY ISSUES IN THIS REPOSITORY<br><br>
+--ORIGINAL REAEDME--<br><br>

 This program allows you to update your hosts file with a downloaded blacklist.<br>